indera/prefs/README.md

 prefs
 ==

-This repository is used to store uesful config files
+This repository is used to store useful config files

 Using SSH Keys